Edu-HF/WatchOn_iOS/README.md

 - [MFCard](https://github.com/MobileFirstInc/MFCard)
 - [youtube-ios-player-helper](https://github.com/youtube/youtube-ios-player-helper)

+### API

+WatchOn uses a public api to show the most up-to-date and relevant content regarding movies and top series of the moment.
+Its API is very simple to use.
+You can see the documentation in [The Movie DB](https://www.themoviedb.org/documentation/api)

 ## Features

 WatchOn is a simple application that incorporates an MVP architecture and different UI elements to list the contents in a more dynamic way